Schur-Sergeev duality for Ariki-Koike algebras: Introduction

+Let us remark that Hu \cite{Hu} showed the Schur-Weyl reciprocity for the Ariki-Koike algebras by different approach.
+It would be interesting to give an alternate proof of the Schur-Sergeev duality by adapting Hu's argument.

-We discuss below several interesting questions motivating the present work.
+We discuss below several questions motivated by the present work.

 The classical Schur algebras appeared in an implicit form in Schur's remarkable article \cite{Schur}.
-Schur's ideas were represented by J.A.
+Schur's ideas were presented by J.A.
 Green in a modern way in \cite{Green}, where their significance for representation theory of general linear and symmetric groups over any infinite field was shown.
 Most of the further generalizations follow the ideas of this engrossing book.
-Note that the classical Schur algebras may be viewed as the algebra of endomorphisms of tensor space commuting with the action of $\fS_n$ and can be defined over the integers.
-Dipper and James introduced the $q$-Schur algebras type $A$ as the algebra of endomorphisms of tensor space commuting with the action of $H_n(q)$ in \cite{DJ89} (see \cite{Luo-Wang} for uniform formulation of $q$-Schur algebras of arbitrary finite type).
-Using the cellularity of cyclotomic Hecke algebras, Dipper, James and Mathas introduced the cyclotomic $q$-Schur algebras related to $\h$ along Dipper and James's work \cite{DJ89}.
+Note that the classical Schur algebras may be viewed as algebras of endomorphisms of tensor space commuting with the action of $\fS_n$ and can be defined over the integers.
+Dipper and James introduced the $q$-Schur algebras type $A$ as algebras of endomorphisms of tensor space commuting with the action of $H_n(q)$ in \cite{DJ89} (see \cite{Luo-Wang} for uniform formulation of $q$-Schur algebras of arbitrary finite type).
+Using the cellularity of Ariki-koike algebras, Dipper, James and Mathas introduced the cyclotomic $q$-Schur algebras related to $\h$ along Dipper and James's work \cite{DJ89}.
 In the super setting, the Schur superalgebras were introduced in Muir's PhD thesis \cite{Muir}, the Schur $q$-superalgebras were introduced Du and Rui in \cite{DR} and their representations were studied extensively by Du and his coauthors (see e.g. \cite{DGW14,DGW17,DLZ}).
 Therefore, it is very interesting to give a super analogue of cyclotomic $q$-Schur algebras and study their structure and representations extensively.
-This is one of our main motivation of this paper.

-In a subsequent paper, we will introduce the cyclotomic $q$-Schur superalgebras and give an alternate proof of the super Schur-Weyl reciprocity by adapting Hu's argument in \cite{Hu}.
+In \cite{Z-C}, we will introduce the cyclotomic $q$-Schur superalgebras and show that they enjoy many properties in common with the cyclotomic $q$-Schur algebras and quantum Schur superalgebras.
 Let us remark that Deng et al. \cite{Deng-Du-Yang} recently introduce the slim cyclotomic $q$-Schur algebras, which is a new version of cyclotomic $q$-Schur algebras.
 It would be very interesting to formulate a super-version of the slim cyclotomic $q$-Schur algebras.